Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Open Economy Macroeconomics

 • Balance of payments deficits: Occur when expenditures exceed revenues, necessitating intervention to maintain stability.

-• Official reserve sales: Central bank's selling of foreign exchange reserves to counterbalance deficits and stabilize currency.
+• Official reserve sales: Central bank's selling of foreign exchange reserves to counterbalance deficits and stabilize the currency.

 Autonomous and Accommodating Items

 • Autonomous items: Autonomous items in the B.O.P refer to international economic transactions that take place due to some economic motive such as profit maximization.
-These items are often called above the line items in the B.O.P.
+These items are often called above-the-line items in the B.O.P.

 The balance of payments is in a deficit if the autonomous receipts are less than autonomous payments.
 The monetary authorities may finance a deficit by depleting their reserves of foreign currencies, or by borrowing from I.M.F.